sealerio/sealer/docs/site/src/docs/reference/cloudrootfs.md

 * Config files, like kubelet systemd config, docker systemd config, docker daemon.json...
 * Registry docker image
 * Some Metadata, like Kubernetes version.
-* Registry files, contains all the docker image, like kubernetes core components docker images...
+* Registry files, contains all the docker image, like kubernetes core component docker images...
 * Scripts, some shell script using to install docker and kubelet... sealer will call init.sh and clean.sh.
 * Other static files